manishinit26/PasswordGenerator/README.md

 # PasswordGenerator
-A simple password generator web site,build by using html,css,js
+A simple password generator web site,build by using html,css,javaScript